HaploidJS/haploidjs.github.io/docs/guide/sandbox/js-evalation.md

 ## Context

-In a normal sandbox,JS is executed in a separate function context, so the global variable a cannot be accessed later, as in the following code:
+In sandbox, JS is executed in a separate function context, so the global variable _a_ cannot be accessed later, as in the following code:

 ```html
 <script>